TheLinuxITGuy/Turtle-Dragonflight/README.md

 ## Known issues
 1. The HD textures for the empty bags icon only works when you reload the UI.
 2. I've only tested this on my monitor which is 2560x1440.
+On 720p and 1080p monitors, the castbar is towards the bottom of the screen.
+I need to ancor it to the actionbars vs. hardcoding the setpoint.

 ## Screenshots
 ![image](https://github.com/TheLinuxITGuy/Turtle-Dragonflight/blob/main/Screenshot%202024-02-17%20215631.png)